sinkosi/get_next_line/README.md

 # PROJECT PURPOSE
 You are now starting to understand that it will get tricky to read data from a file descriptor if you don’t know its size beforehand.
 What size should your buffer be?
-How many times do you need to read the file descriptor to retrieve the data ?
+How many times do you need to read the file descriptor to retrieve the data?

 It is perfectly normal and natural that, as a programmer, you would want to read a “line” that ends with a line break from a file descriptor.
 For example each command that